 MFA Director’s Lab is a core curriculum, program-long modular laboratory focused on emerging performance techniques and hybrid research, exposing directors to the disciplines and tools they need to create contemporary and relevant work in the field of theater and performance.
-Conducted over the entirety of the program residency, the course investigates rotating topics with semester-long studies in Socially Engaged Art, Post Internet Creative Strategies, Locative Media, Devising, Gaming, VR, Material Performance, and Professional Development.
+Conducted one semester each year for the entirety of the program residency, the course investigates rotating topics with semester-long studies in Socially Engaged Art, Performing Materiality, and Choreographic Strategies.
 The lab provides collaborative opportunities to work across disciplines with other departments in the University and with the greater community.

 The John Wells Graduate Directing Program also includes the study of theater theory, history, dramaturgy, and design classes, as well as electives from departments across the University.
 A key component of the program: John Wells Fellows direct at least one production per semester, progressing from smaller projects to larger productions and finally to an MFA thesis production.
 In the second and third year productions, John Wells Fellows work with students from Acting/Music Theater, Design, Dramaturgy and Production Technology and Management.
 Final MFA Thesis productions are presented as part of the School of Drama’s Subscription Series.

-Manson has co-created, directed, set- and media-designed 20 Big Art Group productions over the last 15 years which have toured nationally and internationally to dozens of theaters and festivals such as Festival d’Automne à Paris, Theater der Welt, Wiener Festwochen, Hebbel am Ufer, Kaai Theater, Usine C, Sommerszene, PS122, the Kitchen, and many others.
+Manson has co-created, directed, set- and media-designed 22 Big Art Group productions over the last 19 years which have toured nationally and internationally to theaters and festivals such as Festival d’Automne à Paris, Theater der Welt, Wiener Festwochen, Hebbel am Ufer, Kaai Theater, Usine C, Sommerszene, PS122, the Kitchen NYC, and many others in Europe, US, Australia, and Aisa.
 Manson has lectured and shown in Austria, Germany, Turkey, NYC, Portland, Berlin, Singapore and Vietnam; has taught in Berlin, Rome, Paris, Montreal, NYC and Bern; and his ensemble has been co-produced by the Vienna Festival, Festival d’Automne à Paris, Hebbel Am Ufer, Rome’s La Vie de Festival, PS122 and the Wexner Center for The Arts.
 His writing has been published in PAJ, Theater Magazine and Theater der Zeit.
 He is a Pew Fellow, a Foundation for Contemporary Art Fellow, and a MacDowell Fellow.